 One page from 7 Oct 1898 provided from the Christchurch City Council records for 83 Clyde Road.

-A fully referenced registration report is available from the Southern Regional Office of Heritage New Zealand Pouhere Taonga.
+A fully referenced listing report is available from the Southern Regional Office of Heritage New Zealand Pouhere Taonga.

 Please note that entry on the New Zealand Heritage List/Rārangi Kōrero identifies only the heritage values of the property concerned, and should not be construed as advice on the state of the property, or as a comment of its soundness or safety, including in regard to earthquake risk, safety in the event of fire, or insanitary conditions.